orb-lang/helm/doc/md/repr.md

 # Repr

-Our ``color`` library currently is dominated by ``ts(obj)``, a heavily-modified table printer based on Tim Caswell's example repl from ``luv``.

-We need to make it some changes to it, so it can handle large tables without destruction.
-Mostly, this is a change from string concatenation to a line-by- line iterator.

-There will likely be some further refactors to make it more compatible with ``rainbuf`` and the rest of the system, but the first thing we need to do is make it iterable.

-Well, the _very_ first thing we need to do is move it...
+  ``repr`` is our general-purpose pretty-printer.

+This is undergoing a huge refactor to make it iterable, so it yields one line at a time and won't get hung up on enormous tables.

+Currently we yield most things, and are working our way toward providing an iterator that itself returns one line at a time until it reaches the end of the repr.

 #### imports